 We have been in this concrete game for a while now and believe us, there’s always a new question. -but what about the old questions?
 What about the ones we are always asked?
 And what about waterproofing concrete foundations?
 Well, we’ve researched the most searched and asked questions on Google and attempted to answer them here.
 Because in 2022 everyone want’s their space to start and STAY waterproof.

 1. Waterproof and Damp proofing

-If you’ve recently embarked on a concrete and construction related build or project, you would have come across a few confusing terms when planning your waterproofing.
+If you’ve recently embarked on a concrete and construction related build or project, you would have come across a few confusing terms when waterproofing concrete foundations.
 Not only are there several ways to waterproof there are other terms for similar processes.
 So, what is damp proofing? -And is it a swap for waterproofing?
 See the table of definitions below.

-- The intention with waterproofing is to keep out both moisture and liquid water.
+- The intention with waterproofing concrete foundations is to keep out both moisture and liquid water.

 - Can be applied pre or post pour.

 - May require 1 product or a waterproofing system.